haiku/website/content/blog/diegoroux/2024-07-10_[gsoc_2024]_playback_achieved.md

 audio streams.
 The number of channels is specified in the chmap_query or defaulting to stereo if no channel maps are given by the device.

-Certainly!
-Let's structure the explanation of the playback section with a blog post style, focusing on the `multi_buffer_info` structure and how it facilitates audio playback interaction with the Virtio Sound device:

 ```
 struct multi_buffer_info {
     // [...]